Service brief · Chapter I · Incorporation

 • SPICe+ Part B

-The incorporation form proper.
-Carries director details, capital structure, registered office address, subscriber information, and the linked attachments.
+The main form.
+Carries director details, share structure, registered office address, and shareholder details.

 • INC-9